UniversalDependencies/docs/_u-overview/dep-index.md

 {% include u-dep-table.html %}

-\*) The `advmod` relation can modify not only predicates but also other modifier words.
+\* The `advmod` relation is used for modifiers not only of predicates but also of other modifier words.

 ----------